 Maybe it was so magical for us as we couldn’t see a thing in the neighboring Quiraing because of the thick fog and the harsh wind and rain.
 While at the Fairy Glen the weather was all friendly and peaceful.

+As you can see Scotland can be quite charming in winter as well!
 Have you been to Scotland?
 If so, what was among your highlights and how did you get around?
 Tell us in the comments!